oyekanmiayo/redis-cache-demo/README.md

 # redis-cache-demo
-A simple project implementing redis cache in a Spring project
+A simple project implementing redis cache in a Spring

 To run:
 - Open intelli J